-Today Amy looks at the difference between affordable housing and social housing and more specifically at how landlords can team up with charities, local authorities and other external agencies to mitigate the risks involved in housing vulnerable tenants while still turning a profit investing in social property.
+Today, Amy looks at the difference between affordable housing and social housing and more specifically at how landlords can team up with charities, local authorities and other external agencies to mitigate the risks involved in housing vulnerable tenants whilst still turning a profit investing in social property.

 Social Property With Amy Varle

 - Part 1: Rob Introduces Amy Varle From Social Property Investment

 - Part 2: What Is The Difference Between Affordable Housing and Social Housing?

 - Part 3: What Is The ‘Housing First’ Homelessness Strategy?

 - Part 4: A Landlord’s Guide To Tenant Referencing (In Social Property)

 - Part 5: An Introduction To Collaborative Working With The Third Sector

 - Part 6: What Are The Highs And Lows Of Working In Social Property Investment?

 - Part 7: Where Is The Best Place To Invest In Social Property?